The First National Band

-The First National Band or Michael Nesmith and The First National Band was a short-lived American collaborative band, led by Monkee Michael Nesmith.
-During the two active years, The First National Band released three albums in the country rock genre in 1970 and 1971.
+The First National Band or Michael Nesmith and The First National Band was an American collaborative band, led by Michael Nesmith after his departure from The Monkees.
+During the two active years, The First National Band released three albums from 1970 to 1971.

-Pre-First National Band
+History

+Prelude

+Early in his career, Nesmith released a handful of singles under the name "Michael Blessing" which were folk rock strongly inspired by the work of Bob Dylan.

-During his time in The Monkees, Nesmith was unhappy with the bubblegum pop records that musical director Don Kirshner was providing for the group, and fought to get his own compositions to be recorded under the Monkees name.
-Before The Monkees, Nesmith had released a handful of singles under the name "Michael Blessing" which were Bob Dylan/folk rock inspired.
+As a member of The Monkees, Nesmith was unhappy with the bubblegum pop records that musical director Don Kirshner was providing for the group, and fought to get his own compositions to be recorded under the Monkees name.

-In 1968, Nesmith released The Wichita Train Whistle Sings as a side-project from the Monkees and, due to continued frustration, bought himself out of his Monkees contract altogether in 1970.
+In 1968, Nesmith released The Wichita Train Whistle Sings as a side-project from the Monkees.
+In 1970, he bought himself out of his Monkees contract altogether.

-Forming The First National Band
+Forming the band

-In 1969, before Nesmith had left the Monkees, it was clear to both him and his friend John Ware that The Monkees were soon coming to an end.
-Ware suggested that Nesmith form another band with Ware and their mutual friend John London and put his studio connections to good use while he still had the chance.
-When he was free from his contract, Nesmith took Ware up on his offer, so long as Orville "Red" Rhodes would join.
-Also, Nesmith did not want to "just do that power trio thing".
-The First National Band was the start of a long collaboration between Nesmith and Rhodes, which lasted until Rhodes's death in 1995.
+In 1969, when it was clear to Nesmith and his friend John Ware that The Monkees were soon coming to an end, Ware suggested that they form another band with their mutual friend John London and put his studio connections to good use while he still had the chance.

+Nesmith took Ware up on his offer—on the condition that Orville "Red" Rhodes would join and that the band would not "just do that power trio thing".
+The First National Band was the start of a collaboration between Nesmith and Rhodes that lasted until Rhodes's death in 1995.